Ada-Developers-Academy/ada-precourse-v2/01-intro-to-python/05-dictionaries.md

  *  The word
  *  The list of correctly guessed letters

-Our end goal is to display each letter of the word with an '_' character if the letter has not yet been guessed and the correct letter if it has been guessed.
+Our end goal is to display each letter of the word with an underscore, or '_' character, if the letter has not yet been guessed and the correct letter if it has been guessed.

 ### Building a Word Dictionary